- Bipartisan Medicaid expansion failed in the 2020 legislative session in Kansas.

 In 2010, Kansas began researching options to reform its Medicaid program to improve health outcomes and control costs.
 In November 2011, the Brownback administration announced its plans to move all Medicaid beneficiaries, including fragile populations like disabled individuals and nursing home residents, into managed care programs.
 The reformed program was given the name KanCare.

 In September 2014, Democrats on the KanCare Oversight Committee requested an investigation of the contracting process with the three managed care companies that participate in KanCare.
 Those requesting the investigation cited reports that the FBI interviewed numerous people involved in the contracting process.
-In October 2015, Amerigroup, one of KanCare’s three managed care organizations, hosted a fund raiser for Republican members of the Senate Health and Welfare Committee, which oversees KanCare’s performance.
-The fund raising continues a trend of financial contributions to lawmakers from the private companies that contract with KanCare, and calls into question lawmakers’ willingness to provide meaningful oversight for KanCare’s performance.
+In October 2015, Amerigroup, one of KanCare’s three managed care organizations, hosted a fundraiser for Republican members of the Senate Health and Welfare Committee, which oversees KanCare’s performance.
+The fundraising continued a trend of financial contributions to lawmakers from the private companies that contract with KanCare, and called into question lawmakers’ willingness to provide meaningful oversight for KanCare’s performance.

 Another area of concern was raised by a study conducted by the University of Kansas.
 Researchers found that nearly half of disabled individuals interviewed had problems accessing services through KanCare.

 Finally, a former employee of one of the managed care companies that participates in KanCare has filed a lawsuit alleging fraud.
 Jacqueline Leary filed suit against Sunflower State Health Plan, and its parent company, Centene.
-Leary alleges she was wrongfully terminated after reporting potential fraud with her former employer’s network contracting practices for KanCare business.
+Leary alleged she was wrongfully terminated after reporting potential fraud with her former employer’s network contracting practices for KanCare business.
 The lawsuit was dropped in July 2015.